-NOTE: If your computer is set to the Classic Start menu option, click Start \rightarrow Settings \rightarrow Network Connections to view your network connections.
+NOTE: If your computer is set to the Classic Start menu option, click Start \rightarrow Settings→ Network Connections to view your network connections.

-In Microsoft Windows Vista, click the Windows Vista Start button $\bigcirc \rightarrow$ Connect To \rightarrow View network computers and devices.
+In Microsoft Windows Vista, click $\bigcirc \rightarrow$ Connect To \rightarrow View network computers and devices.

 If Wireless Network Connection does not appear under LAN or High-Speed Internet, you may not have a wireless network card.